-Listing 15-12: Implementing Deref on MyBox<T>
+Listing 15-10: Implementing Deref on MyBox<T>

-The type Target = T; syntax defines an associated type for this trait to use.
-Associated types are a slightly different way of declaring a generic parameter that you don’t need to worry about too much for now; we’ll cover it in more detail in Chapter 19.
+The type Target = T; syntax  defines an associated type for the Deref trait to use.
+Associated types are a slightly different way of declaring a generic parameter, but you don’t need to worry about them for now; we’ll cover them in more detail in Chapter 19.

+confirm xref

-We filled in the body of the deref method with &self.0 so that deref returns a reference to the value we want to access with the * operator.
-The main function from Listing 15-11 that calls * on the MyBox<T> value now compiles and the assertions pass!
+We fill in the body of the deref method with &self.0 so deref returns a reference to the value we want to access with the * operator .
+The main function in Listing 15-9 that calls * on the MyBox<T> value now compiles and the assertions pass!

 Without the Deref trait, the compiler can only dereference & references.
-The Deref trait’s deref method gives the compiler the ability to take a value of any type that implements Deref and call the deref method in order to get a & reference that it knows how to dereference.
+The deref method gives the compiler the ability to take a value of any type that implements Deref and call the deref method to get a & reference that it knows how to dereference.

-When we typed *y in Listing 15-11, what Rust actually ran behind the scenes was this code:
+When we entered *y in Listing 15-9, behind the scenes Rust actually ran this code:

 *(y.deref())

-Rust substitutes the * operator with a call to the deref method and then a plain dereference so that we don’t have to think about when we have to call the deref method or not.
-This feature of Rust lets us write code that functions identically whether we have a regular reference or a type that implements Deref.
+Rust substitutes the * operator with a call to the deref method and then a plain dereference so as programmers we don’t have to think about whether or not we need to call the deref method.
+This Rust feature lets us write code that functions identically whether we have a regular reference or a type that implements Deref.

-The reason the deref method returns a reference to a value, and why the plain dereference outside the parentheses in *(y.deref()) is still necessary, is because of ownership.
+The reason the deref method returns a reference to a value and that the plain dereference outside the parentheses in *(y.deref()) is still necessary is due to the ownership system.
 If the deref method returned the value directly instead of a reference to the value, the value would be moved out of self.
 We don’t want to take ownership of the inner value inside MyBox<T> in this case and in most cases where we use the dereference operator.

-Note that replacing * with a call to the deref method and then a call to * happens once, each time we type a * in our code.
-The substitution of * does not recurse infinitely.
-That’s how we end up with data of type i32, which matches the 5 in the assert_eq! in Listing 15-11.
+Note that the * is replaced with a call to the deref method and then a call to * just once, each time we type a * in our code.
+Because the substitution of * does not recurse infinitely, we end up with data of type i32, which matches the 5 in assert_eq! in Listing 15-9.

 Implicit Deref Coercions with Functions and Methods

 Deref coercion is a convenience that Rust performs on arguments to functions and methods.
 Deref coercion converts a reference to a type that implements Deref into a reference to a type that Deref can convert the original type into.
-Deref coercion happens automatically when we pass a reference to a value of a particular type as an argument to a function or method that doesn’t match the type of the parameter in the function or method definition, and there’s a sequence of calls to the deref method that will convert the type we provided into the type that the parameter needs.
+Deref coercion happens automatically when we pass a reference to a particular type’s value as an argument to a function or method that doesn’t match the parameter type in the function or method definition.
+A sequence of calls to the deref method converts the type we provided into the type the parameter needs.

 Deref coercion was added to Rust so that programmers writing function and method calls don’t need to add as many explicit references and dereferences with & and *.
-This feature also lets us write more code that can work for either references or smart pointers.
+The deref coercion feature also lets us write more code that can work for either references or smart pointers.

-To illustrate deref coercion in action, let’s use the MyBox<T> type we defined in Listing 15-10 as well as the implementation of Deref that we added in Listing 15-12.
-Listing 15-13 shows the definition of a function that has a string slice parameter:
+To see deref coercion in action, let’s use the MyBox<T> type we defined in Listing 15-8 as well as the implementation of Deref that we added in Listing 15-10.
+Listing 15-11 shows the definition of a function that has a string slice parameter:

-Filename: src/main.rs
+src/main.rs

 fn hello(name: &str) {